intbio/MolModEdu/GROMACS/nucl/README.md

 ### Understanding your PDB structure

 In this tutorial we are going to work mostly with VMD.
 Consequently, it should be added to the PATH.
 See [here]() how to do it (закончить).
+Always check your .pdb file for entries listed under the comment MISSING, as these entries indicate either atoms or whole residues that are not present in the crystal structure.

-Open your PDB structure in VMD using this command in command line Make sure you are in the exact directory where 1kx5.pdb was downloaded.
+Then open your PDB structure in VMD using this command in command line Make sure you are in the exact directory where 1kx5.pdb was downloaded.
 Then type:
 > VMD 1kx5.pdb